yurikaminski/AIDL19-DeepSales/README.md

 The first thing to do is to reproduce the DNN described in the article: [Automatic speech feature learning for continuous prediction of customer satisfaction in contact center phone calls](https://link.springer.com/chapter/10.1007/978-3-319-49169-1_25).
 Which is a relativley simple network, equiped with alternatively convolutional and max pooling layers and ending in a dense layer that predicts the CSI value.
 In this article we have two stages of trainning.

-### Trainning and Validation with public datasources
+### 1.Trainning and Validation with public datasources
-...1) We train the network with public data from french political debates.
+We first train the network with public data from french political debates.
 Those audio files are sliced in 3 seconds samples, that are extracted each 1.5 seconds, giving some overlap on the trainning data.
 Those samples are rated from -10 to +10 where -10 indicates a high level of conflict and +10 a low level of conflict.
 We used X samples corresponding to ..
 Hrs of audio files.

+### 2.Trainning and Validation with calls audio and their respective CSI
+Once the system have learned the conflict features in vocal speech, we can adapt the final layers to perform a slightly diferent task, feeding it with real calls.

 Based on this original network, we did some adaptation in order to make it classify the audios in Conflict or No conflict to accelerate trainning and facilitate debugging in a first moment.